rust-stuco/lectures/week5/slides.md

 Inspired by the stack
 - Local variables "owned by" stack frame
-- One copy per stack frame
+- One stack frame per variable
 - Dropped on function return

-Now we apply it to the heap
+Now we apply this to the heap!

 <!-- Speaker notes: